ecorobotix’s autonomous weeding robot

-EcoRobotix is a company based in the canton of Vaud, Switzerland.
+ecorobotix is a company based in the canton of Vaud, Switzerland.
 It plans to launch a fully autonomous weed killing robot.
 The robot is light in weight and price but heavy on weeds.
 Steve Tanner- a Micro technology engineer, came up with this idea about a decade ago and was later joined by businessmen Aurélien G. Demaurex.
 Abandoning the first project workplace at family barn in Essert-Pittet, they moved to use advanced facilities of Y-Start.
 Y-start is an incubator that position itself around regions of innovation and new technologies.
 This move increased the interest around the project and helped in growing the business.
 The robot will be primarily used for destroying the weeds by effective spraying of the chemicals.

-According to company, the farmer’s investment on the robot will pay off in 5 years.
+Back in 2016, the company claimed the farmer’s investment on the robot will pay off in 5 years.
 This claim comes because of the Robot’s highly efficient design and a long list of features such as:

 - Autonomous operation